rexich/rexbox/README.md

 RexBox is a Vagrant box designed to allow developers to get started with their work as soon as possible.
-Based on Ubuntu 14.04.5 LTS 64-bit, it provides a solid base with the latest versions of programming languages and various tools, such as Erlang, Elixir, Ruby, AWS-cli, etc.
+Based on Ubuntu 14.04.5 LTS 64-bit, it provides a solid base with the latest versions of programming languages and various tools, such as Erlang, Elixir, Ruby, etc.

 Partly based on shiroyasha's [boxbox](https://github.com/shiroyasha/boxbox).